 Patients with PTSD diagnoses who are also chronically homeless are also tricky clinically to treat.
 These folks become very symptomatic, lose everything repeatedly, and then experience a spike in their PTSD symptoms from the re-traumatization.
 For a person treating the displays and emotional outbursts, it can be tough to separate the extreme nature of some client’s self-destruction during a break, episode, or short lousy turn in their path to recovery.

-Some clients can be very, very loud, and so agitated that it becomes not only dangerous to be in close proximity for both parties, but may become a physical risk, potential legal risk if one party needs to press charges on the person whom lost behavioral control.
+Some clients can be very, very loud, and so agitated that it becomes not only dangerous to be close for both parties, but may become a physical risk to everyone involved.
+The potential legal risk if one party needs to press charges on the person who lost behavioral control.
 To tease out when this is the case, or when just supportive listening and maintaining an open stance in engagement is the most beneficial in creating the best outcome for the patient in treatment.

-Rolling with the resistance as best as possible, without accumulating too much countertransference, will go a long way in the patient feeling heard and listened to when they were in crisis.
-You may not have solved their problem, as it is usually extremely complex, and there is no long-term solution aside from not being too reactive and triggering to the client feeling out-of-control.
-Hopefully, you as the clinician feel in control of the situation, because clients can sense and are in touch with clinicians afraid of their clients and feeling like they’ve lost control of the intervention.
-Modeling self control, and providing some verbal self-assurance may be just what’s needed in the moment.
+Rolling with the resistance as best as possible, without accumulating too much countertransference, will go a long way in the patient feels heard and listened to when they were in crisis.
+Since there is no solution for solving, try to be less problem-focused.
+Shift the thinking from reparative to creative and less crisis-driven work.
+Since the issues are far too deep and too complicated, there is no long-term solution aside from being too reactive and triggering the client to feel out-of-control.
+Hopefully, the clinician feels in control of the situation, because clients can sense and are in touch with clinicians afraid of their clients and feeling like they have lost control of the intervention.
+Modeling self-control, and providing some verbal self-assurance may be just what is needed at the moment.